hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 **Warning:** The client certificate and private key will be **permanently deleted**.
 This **cannot be undone**!

-To delete a client certificate:
+To delete an existing client:

 ```bash
 sudo ikev2.sh --deleteclient [client name]